gopasspw/gopass/docs/security.md

 sub-capability.
 Expired or untrusted keys are rejected, preventing silent encryption to keys that can no longer decrypt.

+### Recipient File Integrity (Hash Pinning)

+The recipients file (`.gpg-id`) lives inside the git repository and lists the public-key fingerprints/IDs that secrets are encrypted to.
+Because the file is git-tracked, a collaborator — or an attacker with write access to the remote repository — could push a commit that silently adds their own key, causing future encrypt operations to include them as a recipient.

+gopass defends against this with a hash-pinning mechanism:

+1. **Hash computation.** Every time gopass writes the recipients file (via `gopass recipients add`, `gopass recipients rm`, or `gopass init`), it computes the SHA-256 digest of the serialised recipients list.

+2. **Local storage.** The digest is written to the **global** (machine-local) gopass config file, stored outside the git repository, under the key `recipients.hash` (or `recipients.<alias>.hash` for mounted sub-stores).
+   Because the global config file is never committed to git, a remote attacker cannot alter the expected value.

+3. **Verification on load.** When `recipients.check` is set to `true` (in the global config or per-mount config), every load of the recipients file recomputes the digest and compares it to the stored value.
+If they differ, `ErrInvalidHash` is returned and the operation is aborted, alerting the operator that the recipients file was modified outside of gopass.

+4. **Explicit acknowledgement.** A legitimate change — for example, pulling an update that a teammate pushed after running `gopass recipients add` on their machine — can be accepted with `gopass recipients ack`.
+This command verifies the new recipient list interactively and then updates the stored hash, re-pinning to the new value.

+The combination of out-of-band hash storage and explicit acknowledgement ensures that the recipients list can only grow silently if the attacker also has write access to the operator's local machine — at which point the entire threat model has already collapsed.

 ### OpenBSD Pledge

 On OpenBSD, gopass calls `protect.Pledge("stdio rpath wpath cpath tty proc